Data engineering: Data modeling

-Approaches include entity–relationship (ER) modeling for operational systems, dimensional modeling for analytics and data warehousing, and the use of UML class diagrams to express conceptual or logical models in general-purpose modeling tools.

-Well-formed data models aim to improve data quality and interoperability by applying clear naming standards, normalisation, and integrity constraints.
+Data modeling is the process of producing a data model, an abstract model to describe the data and relationships between different parts of the data.

 Roles

 Data engineer

 A data engineer is a type of software engineer who creates big data ETL pipelines to manage the flow of data through the organization.
 This makes it possible to take huge amounts of data and translate it into insights.
 They are focused on the production readiness of data and things like formats, resilience, scaling, and security.
 Data engineers usually hail from a software engineering background and are proficient in programming languages like Java, Python, Scala, and Rust.
 They will be more familiar with databases, architecture, cloud computing, and Agile software development.

 Data scientist

-Data scientists are more focused on the analysis of the data, they will be more familiar with mathematics, algorithms, statistics, and machine learning.
+Data scientists focused on the analysis of the data and information and will have expertise in mathematics, algorithms, statistics, and machine learning.